Vol. 1 of the Obsidian Chronicles

 Dragon Weather is the first volume in the Obsidian Chronicles.
 The series consists of three volumes; the other two are The Dragon Society and Dragon Venom.
 The series is complete, and no more volumes are planned at present.

-Dragon Weather is published by Tor Books; the audio version is from Misenchanted Press by way of ACX.
+Dragon Weather is published in paper and ebook by Tor Books; the audio version is from Misenchanted Press by way of ACX.
 It's a pretty long book -- 480 pages in the hardcover first edition.
 The manuscript ran 788 pages even before revisions, which added a few.
 (I don't have an accurate count there, because some of the revisions were inserted page fragments.)
 The audiobook runs over twenty hours.

 I think it's long enough, but this particular story can certainly use plenty of room.